These are the workers you especially don’t want to lose (and how to get them to stay)

 Ultimately, efforts to keep silent stars engaged will be successful when they come from a sincere hope to make their work meaningful.
 Find them and find what it is that renews their determination and builds on their connection to the company.
 Even when they don’t show themselves, show them they matter.

-Andrea Short is head of Marketing for North America at Ingram Micro.
+Andrea Short is a member of the Global Executive Marketing Leadership team at Ingram Micro.